AnirudhG07/AutoTA/src/prompts/MathDoc.md

           - **calculation_step**: A step, typically an equality or inequality, in a calculation or computation.
 Give a JSON string.
       - **missing_proofs**: (OPTIONAL) A list of elements of type `missing`.
 Each element of type `missing` is as follows:.
         - **missing**: A  problem that need to be solved or results that need to be proved to complete the proof.
 Standard results/criteria may be omitted from the proof: include them in the 'deduced_from' field.
 Give a JSON string.
-        - **score_m**: The severity of the missing proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+        - **missing_level**: The severity of the missing statement in the proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
       - **errors**: (OPTIONAL) A list of elements of type `error`.
 Each element of type `error` is as follows:.
         - **error**: An error in a proof or calculation.
 Report only actual errors, with missing steps reported in the 'missing' field.
 Give a JSON string.
-        - **score_e**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+        - **error_level**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
     - **theorem**: A mathematical theorem, with a list of hypotheses and a conclusion.
 Give a JSON object.
 The keys and corresponding values are as follows.
       - **hypothesis**: a JSON list of data and assumptions, i.e., **let** and **assume** statements.
 Give a JSON list, with each element of the list is a JSON object with exactly one _key-value pair_, with the _key_ one of `let`, `some`, `assume`.
       - **conclusion**: The conclusion of the theorem.
 Give a JSON string.